When Anya and I went to the south of Spain to go trekking, we chose to base ourselves in a town called Capileira.

 It was absurd what followed afterwards: the hot shower, the dry clothes, the warm meal, and the glasses of wine.

 That night I found it impossible to sleep.
 I was on a high.
-My whole being resonated to a feeling of elation, of triumph: I was alive.
-We were alive.
+My whole being resonated to a feeling of elation, of triumph: we were alive.
 You couldn’t reduce a life to anything simpler: to be alive!

 But after the high, came the low.
 Drugs, even natural ones, have their shadow side.
 Go on a bender and there’s always going to be hangover afterwards.